privacybydesign/pbdf-website/pages/en/irma-verifier.md

 In the current initial phase, only relatively simple, general attributes are available, like name, email address, phone number, home address, age limits (below 16, or 18, or 65), or student.
-This can already be very useful, in many situations, for instance in order to give discounts to special groups of users (students, the elderly), and bind them to you in this manner.
+This can already be very useful in many situations, for instance in order to give discounts to special groups of users (students, the elderly), and bind them to you in this manner.
 But this can also be useful to obtain certainty about an address for delivery.